5 Tips to Reduce Anxiety in Today’s World

 - Offer a ritual suggestion or option — Ritual and pattern are powerful ways to create mindfulness by bringing intention to life through these choices.
 Sleep machines, lavender aromatherapy, favorite books, a great meditation app, a meaningful podcast series, can all be suggestions that can give respite from anxiety and help establish a meaningful daily habit focused on the individual.

-- Get active together — Exercise has long been revered for the ability to produce endorphins that help ease feelings of anxiety.
+- Get active together — Movement is medicine.
+Exercise has long been revered for the ability to produce endorphins that help ease feelings of anxiety.
 I personally find that strenuous exercise every day is very meaningful to maintaining my personal positive outlook.
 If I am running, I use this time to reflect, uninterrupted, on what I want to change in my life, what feelings I want to invite into my mind, and how I want to manifest my intentions in my life.
 For someone else, it might be as simple as taking the time for a walk with friend (even at a 6 feet social distance).

 To view the full interview with Antonia featured on Thrive Global, please click here.